bufferapp/android-guidelines/android_java_style.md

 Chaining calls in this style not only helps us stick to less than 100 characaters per line but it also makes it easy to read the chain of events taking place in espresso tests.

-# 3. Gradle Style
+# 3. Gradle Stili
-## 3.1 Dependencies
+## 3.1 Kütüphaneler

-### 3.1.1 Versioning
+### 3.1.1 Versiyonlama

-Where applicable, versioning that is shared across multiple dependencies should be defined as a variable within the dependencies scope.
-For example:
+Uygulanabilirse, aynı versiyonu paylaşan kütüphanelerin versiyon numarası tek bir değişkenle tutulup, diğer kütüphanelerle paylaşılabilir.

+Örneğin;

     final SUPPORT_LIBRARY_VERSION = '23.4.0'